QP/C 8.1.3

 bool QXMutex_lock ( QXMutex *const me,

-lock the QXK priority-ceiling mutex QXMutex
+Lock the QXK priority-ceiling mutex QXMutex.

 Parameters

-[in,out]mecurrent instance pointer (see oop)
+[in,out]mecurrent instance pointer (see SAS_QP_OOA)

 [in]nTicksnumber of clock ticks (at the associated rate) to wait for the mutex.
 The value of QXTHREAD_NO_TIMEOUT indicates that no timeout will occur and the mutex could block indefinitely.